Scope matching

 Our scope check is on or off for all, and you can toggle that in the SAML section of your connection.

-With SAML and similar, it’s scope as in the belonging to, purview of, sphere, breadth, etc, of an organisation.
+With SAML and similar, it’s scope as in the belonging to, purview of, sphere, breadth, etc, of an organization.

-It is, strictly speaking, the scope(s) you should authorise on rather than the entiyID since the scope is the organisation identifier (the entityID is just the identifier of the metadata).
+It is, strictly speaking, the scope(s) you should authorize on rather than the entityID since the scope is the organization identifier (the entityID is just the identifier of the metadata).